Preconditioned Adjoint Data Assimilation for Two-Dimensional Decaying and Forced Turbulence: Results

 The corresponding optimization behavior is shown in figure \ref{fig:beta_convergence}.
 The temporal evolution of the velocity mismatch exhibits trends similar to those observed with the algebraic preconditioner, as illustrated in panel (a).
 However, the exponential family yields the largest improvement in the reconstruction of the initial condition.
-Compared with the standard (unweighted) adjoint formulation, it achieves up to $35\%$ reduction in the initial-condition error.
+Compared with the standard (unweighted) adjoint formulation, the best exponential kernel ($\beta\approx0.7$) reduces the initial-condition error $\epsilon(t{=}0)/u_{\mathrm{rms}}$ by $22\%$, from $0.70$ to $0.54$.
 In panel (b), it is clear that using a negative $\beta$ leads to stagnation of the optimization, with the cost function failing to decrease after a few iterations.
-The final loss in panel $(c)$ decreases as $\beta$ increases to moderate positive values; the best overall performance is obtained at an intermediate value, around $\beta \approx 0.8$, where the preconditioner achieves a favorable balance between selective high-$k$ damping and retention of dynamically relevant large-scale structure.
+The final loss in panel $(c)$ decreases as $\beta$ increases to moderate positive values; the best overall performance is obtained at an intermediate value, around $\beta \approx 0.7$, where the preconditioner achieves a favorable balance between selective high-$k$ damping and retention of dynamically relevant large-scale structure.
 For very large values of $\beta$ (e.g., $\beta \approx 1.0$, which lies outside the range shown in the figure), the gradient becomes excessively smoothed, effectively removing almost all high‑wavenumber corrections.
 As a result, the optimization loses its ability to recover fine‑scale structures.
 In this regime, the problem also becomes numerically stiff, and the L‑BFGS step size may collapse, causing the optimization to terminate prematurely and yielding a larger final loss.
 For sufficiently large negative $\beta$, the exponential factor no longer damps high‑wavenumber modes but instead amplifies them.
 This amplification destabilizes the adjoint update, and the optimization typically diverges or suffers numerical blow‑up.

-Comparing the two families, the algebraic preconditioner $\widehat{G}(k) = k^{-2\alpha}$ provides a gentle spectral tilt that continuously interpolates between control-variable metrics, whereas the exponential preconditioner acts as a diffusion operator that sharply damps noise near the grid scale.
-In our 2D decaying HIT test case, both families exhibit an optimal intermediate parameter range: the algebraic family achieves its best performance around $\alpha \approx 0.5$, while the exponential family attains its most accurate reconstructions and fastest convergence near $\beta \approx 0.8$.
-Overall, the exponential preconditioner is less sensitive to high-wavenumber contamination and delivers more robust smoothing and consistently better performance than the algebraic family across the range of parameters tested.